 Carpal tunnel syndrome symptoms often include numbness or tingling in the fingers, hand weakness that makes it difficult to grasp small objects or perform other manual tasks, and trouble distinguishing between hot and cold temperatures by touch.
 For most people, symptoms begin in the dominant hand.

 Some of the jobs that can aggravate carpal tunnel syndrome include:

 Treatment for carpal tunnel syndrome depends on the severity of the condition.
 In mild cases, wrist splits and over-the-counter pain relievers may be all that is needed.
-However, if you are experiencing continued difficulty that is interfering with your ability to earn a living, you may need to consider surgical treatment.
+However, if you are experiencing continued difficulty that is interfering with your ability to earn a living, you may need to consider surgical treatment such as nerve decompression.

 Contact Our Towson Office Today for Carpal Tunnel Relief!

 Dr. Eric H. Williams provides ultrasound-guided carpal tunnel release for patients in search of a way to quickly and effectively address their carpal tunnel pain so they can get back to the work they enjoy.
 Contact our Towson office to learn more.